tekperfect/devops-docs/docs/courses/14-Cloud_Computing/lessons/aws-ec2.md

 ![AWS](3-ec2-wizard.png)

-6. Now under the keypair selection your are going to select Create New Keypair and make sure you download the keypair because without it you will not be able to login to the instance.
+6. Now under the keypair selection your are going to select Create New Keypair and make sure you download the keypair and name it something other than the name of the previous keypair because without it you will not be able to login to the Windows instance.

 ![AWS](4-ec2-wizard.png)

-7. Now under the network settings selection we are going to leave "Create security group selected" and change the dropdown that says Anywhere and chagne to My IP.
+7. Now under the network settings selection we are going to leave "Create security group selected" and change the dropdown that says Anywhere and changeit to My IP.

 When you do that the warning which states "Rules with source of 0.0.0.0/0 allow all IP addresses to access your instance.
 We recommend setting security group rules to allow access from known IP addresses only."
+Will go away.

 8. Why is this important?
-Because you don't want the entire world to be able to ssh to your Ubuntu instance.
+Because you don't want the entire world to be able to ssh to RDP to your Windows instance.

 ![AWS](5-ec2-wizard-win.png)